Skip to content

 Here’s where things get fascinating.
 Advances in science began shaking the foundation of fixed identity beliefs.

-• Epigenetics defied genetic determinism, showing how environments influence traits.
+• Epigenetics defied genetic determinism, revealing environment shapes traits.

 🔗 Insight: Who you were yesterday doesn’t have to dictate who you’ll be tomorrow.
 The fixed-self myth is an outdated relic.